itsUtkarshOjha/todo-go/README.md

-# Todo App on Kubernetes with JWT Auth, Redis, and ScyllaDB
+# Todo App on Kubernetes with Redis and ScyllaDB

 This is a Gin-based Todo application deployed on a local Kubernetes cluster using Kind.
 It uses Envoy Proxy for JWT-based authentication, ScyllaDB as the primary database, and Redis for caching.
 The application is containerized with Docker and managed with Helm in a monorepo setup.